inventhouse/tutorials/PySG-Xonsh-101/README.md

 ### Join me!
 - Radically different and, I think, _MUCH_ better
 - Build deeper familiarity with Python instead of piles of commands that aren't very good for other larger things
+- Easy to try, just install and run; like I said, "just works"
 - Environment is written in Python, fix, change, document, and contribute to it!
 - Grow your ideas from hacks into proper tools